Logo Waldemar Muhl

 Ambassador Pattern

 Understanding the Ambassador Pattern for Distributed Systems Distributed systems can offer a range of benefits, including improved scalability, better fault tolerance, and increased flexibility.
 However, designing and managing distributed systems can be challenging, particularly when it comes to ensuring that services can communicate with one another effectively.
 This is where the Ambassador Pattern comes in.
 What is the Ambassador Pattern?
 The Ambassador Pattern is a design pattern that provides a decoupling mechanism between services in a distributed system.
+This pattern is particularly useful in cases where a service needs to access another service that is running on a different network and is not directly accessible.

 • coding